-This article is a personal process for taking any character from a first read to a closing night.
+This article is a process for taking any character from a first read to a closing night.
 As with all acting advice and methodology, it draws heavily on a number of influences: acting coaches, method books, personal experience and advice from fellow actors and directors.
 And like with all acting methods, use what works and throw out the rest.
 There is no set was for how to act.
 That being said, this will serve as a great toolbox to help approach any role.

 A) From Page to Stage